sirln/simple_shell/README.md

 ### Context
 - A simple Unix command interpreter

-- This project while show case the following:
+- This project will show case the following:
 > > > * Basic of programming
 > > > * Basic of C
 > > > * Basic of thinking like an Engineer